SUZANNE M. COHEN

-A seasoned nonprofit professional and cultural worker, I possess substantial communications, arts administration, program management, and special events experience, with a record of consistent accomplishment.
+A seasoned nonprofit professional and cultural worker, I possess substantial arts administration, program management, communications and resource development experience, with a record of consistent accomplishment.

 Since receiving a BA in Humanities with an emphasis in Drama and a minor in English/Creative Writing from the University of Southern California, I’ve obtained certificates in Grantwriting, Strategic Fundraising and Public Relations; I remain one class shy of completing a certificate in Technical Writing and Editing.
 I earned a Master’s degree in Not-for-Profit Leadership from Seattle University in 1998, and in June 2015, I completed my MA in Cultural Studies at University of Washington Bothell.